xphx/master-thesis/evaluation/main.typ

     entry("128x128", "rect_128"),
     entry("256x256", "rect_256"),
  ))
-], caption: [The four different configurable parameters of the benchmarking harness.], placement: auto) <bench-types>
+], caption: [The four different configurable parameters of the benchmarking harness.]) <bench-types>
 ]

 The first knob is the _draw mode_, which should be relatively self-explanatory.
 Choosing *fill* will help us measure the performance of filling shapes, while choosing *stroke* instead will tell us how performant stroking (in particular stroke expansion) is.